Product Design - BA (Hons)

 Jason Nicholson

-Product and Furniture Design Course Leader
+Product Design Course Leader

 From a career journey beginning in metalsmithing and related products, Jason has a wide experience in various product design sectors – in particular furniture and lighting design.
 He has taught across a range of specialist courses, focussing and developing ‘making’ as an integral part of the design process.
 A ‘hands-on’ member of staff with...